 Many professional surveyors find that their careers require them to be licensed in more than one state.
 To do this, a professional surveyor must apply for comity licensure in additional states.
 NCEES Records is a service designed for this process.Read more about NCEES Records, and learn how to establish a Record.

 Visit our exams section for information about the exam components of surveying licensure, including detailed exam specifications and policies.
 If you have already decided to begin the process, visit our exams section and select your state licensing board (from the drop-down menu on the right) for requirements and instructions on how to register for an upcoming exam administration.

 For those who have registered for an exam, NCEES offers exam preparation materials designed to familiarize candidates with the material they can expect on exam day.

 Issues affecting licensure

 Licensure is not a static process.
-To protect the public’s health, safety, and welfare, it adapts to the changing nature of the built environment.
+To protect the health, safety, and welfare of the public, licensure adapts to the changing nature of the built environment.
 Each year, NCEES leadership assigns committees and task forces to research various issues affecting licensure and to propose changes to NCEES policy when necessary.
-Then, once a year, the voting members of NCEES—state licensing boards—gather to make policy decisions.
+Then, once a year, the voting members of NCEES—that is, state licensing boards—gather to make policy decisions.

 The specific language for licensure requirements can be found in the NCEES Model Law and Model Rules, which are documents maintained and published by NCEES.
 The Model Law and Model Rules contain language approved by a majority of the NCEES member licensing boards and represent a best-practices model for licensure.